Delarin/High-Stakes-Investigation/README.md

 7. Complete the player/employee correlation.

-    i.
-In the notes file of the Player_Dealer_Correlation directory, add a summary of your findings noting the player and dealer you believe are colluding to scam Lucky Duck.
+    * In the notes file of the Player_Dealer_Correlation directory, add a summary of your findings noting the player and dealer you believe are colluding to scam Lucky Duck.

   `cd ../Player_Dealer_Correlation`

-    ii.
-Make sure to document your specific reasons for this finding.
+    * Make sure to document your specific reasons for this finding.

   ![Summary of findings](Player_Dealer_Correlation/Player_Dealer_Correlation/Notes_Player_Dealer_Correlation)